Skip Navigation

 The CASTLE Online Sleep Intervention (COSI) app, funded by the National Institute for Health and Care Research, is designed to be used by parents and children.
 It guides them with techniques to improve sleep and features videos and written guides based on clinically-informed sleep intervention behavioural techniques.

-Edge Hill supported a new UK-wide clinical trial of the app, led by the Institute of Psychiatry, Psychology and Neuroscience (IoPPN) and King’s College London.
+Edge Hill supported a new UK-wide clinical trial of the app, led by the Institute of Psychiatry, Psychology and Neuroscience (IoPPN) at King’s College London.

 Professor Lucy Bray, who led the parent and children advisory panel, and Professor Bernie Carter led on the qualitative and public patient involvement and engagement components.
-They interviewed parents and children to explore their perceptions of the trial, the COSI app itself and their understanding of how sleep impacts on the child’s epilepsy.
+Parents and children were interviewed to explore their perceptions of the trial, the COSI app itself and their understanding of how sleep impacts on the child’s epilepsy.

 Professor Carter explained that many parents joined the study to find out more about improving their own child’s sleep and to help create evidence to support other families.
 Findings showed that some parents did not appreciate that poor sleep could negatively affect their child’s seizures.